Charge and spin photocurrents in the Rashba model: Symmetry properties

-In the ferromagnetic Rashba model with magnetization along $y$ light polarized linearly along $x$ induces a current $J_x$ that is odd in magnetization, because the $yz$ mirror plane flips the magnetization (axial vector) and $J_x$. $J_y$ is not allowed by symmetry due to the $xz$ mirror plane, which leaves the magnetization invariant but flips $J_{y}$.
+In the ferromagnetic Rashba model with magnetization along $y$ light polarized linearly along $x$ or $y$ induces a current density $J_x$ that is odd in magnetization, because $\mathcal{M}_{yz}$ (or alternatively $c_2$) flips the magnetization (axial vector) and $J_x$. $J_y$ is not allowed by symmetry due to $\mathcal{M}_{zx}$, which leaves the magnetization invariant but flips $J_{y}$.

-In the ferromagnetic Rashba model with magnetization along $y$ light polarized linearly along $y$ cannot induce $J_y$, because the $xz$ mirror plane flips $J_y$, but preserves the magnetization.
-In this case $J_x$ is allowed by symmetry and it is odd in magnetization, because the $yz$ mirror plane flips $J_x$ and the magnetization, while the $zx$ mirror plane preserves $J_x$ and the magnetization.

-In the ferromagnetic Rashba model with magnetization along $y$ circularly polarized light induces $J_y$, which is odd in the helicity of light and odd in magnetization, because the $yz$ mirror plane flips the light helicity and the magnetization but preserves $J_y$, while the $zx$ mirror plane preserves the magnetization, but flips the light helicity and $J_y$.
-In this case symmetry allows also a nonzero $J_x$, which is even in the helicity of light and odd in magnetization, because the $zx$ mirror plane flips the light helicity and preserves $J_x$ and the magnetization, while the $yz$ mirror plane flips the light helicity, the magnetization and $J_{x}$.
+In the ferromagnetic Rashba model with magnetization along $y$ circularly polarized light induces $J_y$, which is odd in the helicity of light and odd in magnetization, because $\mathcal{M}_ {yz}$ flips the light helicity and the magnetization but preserves $J_y$, while $\mathcal{M}_{zx}$ preserves the magnetization, but flips the light helicity and $J_y$.
+In this case symmetry allows also a nonzero $J_x$, which is even in the helicity of light and odd in magnetization, because $\mathcal{M}_{zx}$ flips the light helicity and preserves $J_x$ and the magnetization, while $\mathcal{M}_ {yz}$ flips the light helicity, the magnetization and $J_{x}$.

 These symmetry properties of the magnetic photogalvanic effect in the ferromagnetic Rashba model are summarized in Table~\ref{tab_lasincuc}.

 \begin{threeparttable} \begin{ruledtabular}

 \end{ruledtabular} \end{threeparttable}